- Our Whistle-stop Tour of New York City with Kids Part Two: Where We Stayed and Ate

 Obeo food waste solution: review and giveaway

 Because of these three external bins, we have three smaller bins in our house to correspond with each one.
 If I ask one of my kids to put something in the bin their immediate response is “Which one?”
 They are very aware of the need to ensure the right piece of rubbish goes in the right place and that recycling is important.
 They even enjoy a trip to our local recycling centre to bring anything else that should be recycled or disposed of in another way: glass bottles, batteries, electrical equipment (WEEE).
-There is always something and we try to make a monthly trip to dispose of these items in a safe way.
+Try to note down the dates of the Austin Local Events To Check In November as there is always something that we can try to learn monthly on how to dispose of these items safely.

 I’d like to think that instilling good environmental awareness and an ethos of recycling is an essential as a parent.
 No doubt as my own kids grow environmental issues will become even greater than ever before.